faithcodes-tech/faithcodes/README.md

 - Practice files for learning and improvement

 ## Purpose
-Shared here for scholarship reviewers to see my coding practice and learning journey.
+Shared here for people to see my coding practice and learniing journey

 *Author:* Faith (faithcodes-tech)
-*Contact:* your-email@example.com
+*Contact:* opadiranfaith20@gmail.com